What is a Midwife?

-To schedule an appointment with one of our certified nurse midwives, please call or request an appointment online at the DeForest-Windsor Clinic.
+To schedule an appointment with one of our certified nurse midwives, please call the DeForest-Windsor Clinic at (608) 417-3300, or request an appointment online now.

 Approach to Care